rstudio/rscrypt/README.md

 ```
 password <- charToRaw("my password")
 salt <- sample(1:10, 32, replace=TRUE)
-scrypt::Crypt(password, salt, 65536, 8, 1)
+scrypt::scrypt(password, salt, 65536, 8, 1)
 ```

 ## Password Hashing

-The `HashPassword` and `VerifyPassword` functions are designed be compatible with the node.js scrypt package.
-The output from `HashPassword` is a base64 encoded string containing multiple pieces of information that are required to verify the hash later on.
+The `hashPassword` and `verifyPassword` functions are designed be compatible with the node.js scrypt package.
+The output from `hashPassword` is a base64 encoded string containing multiple pieces of information that are required to verify the hash later on.
 Included in this output are the n, r and p parameters for the scrypt function, as well as a checksum and HMAC for verifying the integrity of the hash.
 Below is the format the hash.